Azure/multimodal-ai-llm-processing-accelerator/README.md

   - Once installed, make sure to run all commands below from the Windows Powershell command line (otherwise the `az` and `azd` commands may not work correctly).
 - To use and deploy this solution accelerator, you will need access to an Azure subscription with permission to create resource groups and resources.
 You can [create an Azure account here for free](https://azure.microsoft.com/free/).
 - Clone this repository: `git clone https://github.com/azure/multimodal-ai-llm-processing-accelerator.git`
+- Change into the repository directory: `cd multimodal-ai-llm-processing-accelerator`
 - Create a new Python 3.11 environment for your project.
+  - A new python environment is essential, and ensures the correct python version and dependencies are installed for the accelerator.
   - To do this, open a terminal window and navigate to the root directory of the repository.
 You can then use a package manager like `conda`, `venv` or `virtualenv` to create the environment - below are some example commands:
-    - Anaconda: `conda create -n mm_ai_llm_processing_accelerator python=3.11 --no-default-packages`, then activate the environment with `conda activate mm_ai_llm_processing_accelerator` each time you want run or deploy the solution.
+    - Anaconda: `conda create -n mm_ai_llm_processing_accelerator python=3.11 --no-default-packages` to create the environment, then activate the environment with `conda activate mm_ai_llm_processing_accelerator` each time you want run or deploy the solution.
-    - venv: `python -m venv .venv`, then activate the environment with `source .venv/bin/activate` each time you want run or deploy the solution.
+    - venv: `python -m venv .venv` to create the environment, then activate the environment with `source .venv/bin/activate` (linux/MacOS) or `.venv\Scripts\Activate.ps1` (Windows Powershell) each time you want run or deploy the solution.
+More info [here](https://python.land/virtual-environments/virtualenv#Python_venv_activation).
   - Once the new environment is created and activated, install the python requirements file: `pip install -r requirements.txt`.
 This contains the dependencies for both the function and web apps.
   - Make sure you have activated the environment each time you need to deploy the solution or run it locally.
 - Install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) (`az`) and login using `az login`.